-You'll find beer, wine, cocktails and prepared food to eat at picnic tables or bring your own blanket. (just don't bring your own food!)
+You'll find beer, wine, cocktails, and prepared food to eat at picnic tables, or bring your blanket.
+(Just don't bring your own food!)

-Entrance to the Kennedy Center is free and you can take our free self guided tour of Kennedy Center along with you.
+Entrance to the Kennedy Center is free and you can take our free self-guided tour of the Kennedy Center along with you.

 Stay Late at a Museum